swiftlang/swift/docs/ABI.rst

 If a partial application forwarder is for a static symbol, its name will start with the sequence ``_TPA_`` followed by the mangled symbol name of the forwarder's destination.

+A generic specialization mangling consists of a header, specifying the types and conformances used to specialize the generic function, followed by the full mangled name of the original unspecialized generic symbol.

 The types in a ``<reabstract-signature>`` are always non-polymorphic ``<impl-function-type>`` types.